Westwood High School (Mesa, Arizona)

 Westwood High School is a 4-year public high school in the western part of Mesa, Arizona, United States under the jurisdiction of Mesa Public Schools.
 It was opened in 1962 with Elias Brimhall as the founding principal.
 In the 1983–84 school year, it was honored as a Blue Ribbon school.

 In 2018 it was reclassified as a "A" school through the Arizona Department of Education school accountability system.

+It is the zoned public high school of the Salt River Pima–Maricopa Indian Community.

 Demographics

-During the 2020-2021 school year, the demographic break of the 3,355 students enrolled was:
+2023–2024 school year demographics for the 3,397 enrolled students: